 Summer is the ultimate excuse to gather outside with friends, crack open a cold one and grill an abundance of burgers and kebabs.
 But if those grilled meats and cold drinks leave you and your guests feeling heavy, lethargic and bloated, then what's the point?
 The trick to a successful summer barbecue is quality food — and lots of it — which is where wholesale stores like Costco come in.
-While not every product at Costco is delicious or healthy, there are gems like gut-friendly kombucha and omega-3-rich salmon hiding in the aisles.
+While not every product at Costco is delicious or healthy, there are gems like gut-friendly kombucha and omega-3-rich salmon hiding in the aisles, which won't give your calorie counter cause for concern.
 We polled nutritionists and dietitians to give you the scoop on the best picks (and what to avoid) at Costco, so you'll never serve another sodium- and saturated fat-filled meat tube again.

 BEST: Ready Snax Sweet & Salty Snacker